rsertelon/android-keystore-recovery/README.md

 This bruteforce tool is very simple, yet efficient.
 It will try all password combinations matching `[A-Za-z0-9]+`, from the shortest password, up to the solution.

-There are currently two options:
+There are currently three options:

 * `-l <minLength>` sets a minimum length for the password, if you know that it should have at least n characters (can save a lot of time)
 * `-f <fromPsswd>` sets the combination from which the brute force should start